scally/the-super-tiny-liveview/README.md

 Along the way I thought maybe a tiny example without many dependencies or features would help me & others understand how LiveView style webapps function.

 The focus now is sharpening it into a tiny, fun DSL to make quick & dirty multiplayer apps simple to build.

-*DANGER*

-*This was not built with performance and best-practices in mind!*

-*If you use this in prod you might be sad*

 ## how